 However, inflation was slow to take off.
-When you have had a steady coinage for two centuries — and although there was a gentle inflation it amounted to less than 1% a year for two centuries, — there is an inbred belief that the coinage is stable and it took some time for the penny to drop and for people to realise that there was so much money in circulation, that the soldiers were being paid so much, that prices needed to rise if there were to be enough goods to go round.
+When you have had a steady coinage for two centuries — and although there was a gentle inflation it amounted to less than 1% a year for two centuries, — there is an inbred belief that the coinage is stable and it took some time for people to realise that there was so much money in circulation, that the soldiers were being paid so much, that prices needed to rise if there were to be enough goods to go round.

 There was also a crisis in the gold coinage.
 Augustus had introduced a bimetallic system, whereby the gold aureus was worth 25 silver denarii, and this proportion had more or less remained stable.
 However in the third century, supplies of gold dry up; or at least gold coins disappear from the hordes that are left behind for archaeologists to study.
 The reason usually given is that gold flowed abroad.
-In the east of the Persian empire of the Sassanids was beginning its remarkable rise, and they captured large or demanded large sums of gold coins which inevitably drained gold from the Roman system.
+In the east, the Persian empire of the Sassanids was beginning its remarkable rise, and they needed to be bribed with large sums of gold coins which drained gold from the Roman system.
 Equally Roman gold coins appear in considerable quantities in Germany, outside the Roman empire, and it would appear that huge sums were being paid to German chieftains is to keep them quiet.
 But whatever the reason, gold, which is normally a reliable source of monetary value, becomes very scarce, and it is the debased Roman silver coinage that becomes the standard.

-From 238 for the next 30 years saw the major decline in the Roman Empire as inflation took a grip and Roman emperors followed one another in unmemorable succession.
-Inflation really went out of control, and between 238 and 265 the silver content of the coinage fell from around 40% to a mere 5% or less – often little more than a silver wash over a copper coin.
-The years from 260 to 274 mark the lowest ebb of the third century experiences.
+From 238, the next 30 years saw a major decline in the Roman Empire as inflation took a grip and Roman emperors followed one another in unmemorable succession.
+Inflation went out of control, and between 238 and 265 the silver content of the coinage fell from around 40% to a mere 5% or less – often little more than a silver wash over a copper coin.
+The years from 260 to 274 mark the lowest ebb of the third century.
 The northern provinces of the empire, Gaul, Spain and Britain broke away from the Roman empire, and under the usurper Postumus formed their own version of the Roman empire, based on Cologne and the coins of this period are extremely abundant.

 The study of the coinage of Roman Britain was put on a new footing by Richard Reece, who divided it up into 27 different ‘coin issue’ periods and provided graphs to show the frequency of coins in each period so that an excavator could compare the coins he had found on his site with those from the province of as a whole and decide whether or not the site is excavating was abnormal.
 There are three particular spikes when there was excessive coin loss, and the first of these is his period 18 which covers the Gallic empire from 262 to 273.